16 Cool Things To Do In Chicago (Most For Free)

 One of the lakes in Lincoln Park

-Entrance to the Lincoln Park zoo – it is for free!
+Entrance to the Lincoln Park Zoo - it is free!

 I am generally against visiting zoos but walked through the zoo as it is totally free.
 It is also the fast way to get from one side of the park to the other at some points.
 So you may see people just walking to work or going for a run through the zoo.